RAM 1500, 2500, 3500 Truck Overview

 Aside from towing capacity and horsepower the vehicles also have some distinct features that aren’t mutually shared.
 The RAM 1500, for example, sports an industry leading 8-speed transmission, while the 3500 only has a standard 6-speed automatic transmission.

-If any of these models interest you, or you’re still unsure about which one is right for you, then come down to the dealership to check them out in person.
+If any of these models interest you, want to know which tires work best in snow and ice, or you’re still unsure about which one is right for you, then come down to the dealership to check them out in person.